PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 sequentially with `3 passed in 3.80s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed mix-attention checkpoint moves `_optimize_sinet_mix_attention_double_logistic_nhwc_chains` to `passes/sinet_mix_attention_layout.py`.
+A pre-extraction production audit ran all six ordered invocations against `sinet_320_op.onnx`; the legacy owner matched zero candidates in every invocation.
+The path is therefore retained as a compatibility topology rather than used to tune the active model.

+The new resolver starts at the terminal NCHW-to-NHWC adapter and proves its sole post-Conv owner.
+It then resolves the two Logistic gates and the `gate * branch + (1 - gate) * residual` tail back to the shared source ADD.
+The branch is one private NHWC-to-NCHW adapter.
+The residual may be either a private ADD of two such adapters or a single private adapter, preserving both forms supported by the former helper.
+Binary and Concat operand order is semantic, not positional.

+The channel-attention branch must contain Mean, NCHW-to-NHWC, two Conv operators, and NHWC-to-NCHW.
+The spatial-attention branch must contain Mean and ReduceMax, a channel Concat, MirrorPad, NCHW-to-NHWC, Conv, and Reshape.
+The position-attention merge must contain the two rank-five Reshapes, Concat, rank-four Reshape, MirrorPad, NCHW-to-NHWC, Conv, and NHWC-to-NCHW.
+Exact producer uniqueness, consumer multiplicity, graph order, public boundaries, plain fused activations, floating dtype, quantization, layout, shape, and dynamic signature contracts are checked for the whole island.

+Reduce axes, both MirrorPad pair tensors, the two rank-five targets, the rank-four target, and the rank-five Concat axis preserve INT32 or INT64 dtype while being remapped to their NHWC contracts.
+Shared constants are grouped by identity.
+An unrelated consumer receives a deterministic clone; incompatible shared roles reject the plan.
+Metadata for rank-four tensors is derived from the canonical terminal NHWC output, while transformed rank-five tensors are explicitly layout-unknown rather than assigned a rank-four label.

+The complete plan is resolved again immediately before apply.
+Constant clone names, operator indices, input slots, option changes, metadata targets, and all eight adapters in direct-residual mode or nine adapters in ADD-residual mode are preflighted before the first write.
+The branch and residual tail are rewired to their canonical NHWC sources.
+This deliberately fixes the former helper's unreachable-topology defect that removed the branch adapter while rewiring its consumers back to the removed adapter output, which could have left an unbound tensor.

+One differential `ModelIRGraphIndex`, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the full-map `while True` loop.
+Both production calls retain their ordered positions and now supply the Session LayoutState.
+No model name or fixed spatial size participates in matching.

+Focused coverage passed with `45 passed in 0.49s`; all indexed SiNet suites passed with `661 passed in 1.67s`.
+Coverage spans FLOAT16/FLOAT32/FLOAT64, both residual forms, reversed binary and Concat inputs, dynamic signatures, shared and externally consumed constants, candidate-only and capped execution, twenty-eight unsafe mutations, stale-plan revalidation, clone-name collision, no-index preflight, differential-index validation, and LayoutState validation.
+The full architecture suite, run together with the focused owner, passed with `236 passed in 46.85s`, including `191` architecture tests.
+TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.66s`.

+The sequential real SiNet integration smoke passed with `1 passed in 2.79s`.
+A separate sequential CLI conversion produced the unchanged 449,824-byte float32 artifact with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb` and the unchanged 253,452-byte float16 artifact with SHA-256
+`180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The byte identity preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.